Why is this medication prescribed?

 How should this medicine be used?

-Avoid prolonged use on the face, in the genital and rectal areas, and in skin creases and armpits unless directed by your doctor.
+This medication is only for use on the skin.
+Do not let fluocinonide topical get into your eyes or mouth and do not swallow it.
+Avoid use on the face, in the genital and rectal areas, and in skin creases and armpits unless directed by your doctor.

 If you are using fluocinonide on a child's diaper area, do not use tight-fitting diapers or plastic pants.
 Such use may increase side effects.